 - Represented a Los Angeles cosmetics manufacturer in a contractual dispute where the plaintiff claimed he was entitled to a percentage of the manufacturer's gross profits (approaching $8 million) based on a purported introduction to a client.
 After a two-week jury trial, the jury returned a complete defense verdict.

-- Represented a Hong Kong businessman in a commercial dispute against Las Vegas Sands, Inc. ("LVS") relating to services rendered in assisting LVS in obtaining its gaming license in Macau, China, securing a $70 million judgment following a thirty-three day Nevada state court jury trial.
+- Represented a Hong Kong businessman in a commercial dispute against Las Vegas Sands, Inc. ("LVS") relating to services rendered in assisting LVS in obtaining its gaming license in Macau, China, securing an eight-figure jury verdict.

 - Represented one of the Big 4 accounting firms in an action alleging it failed to supervise the security of a major corporation's prize promotions, thereby permitting the theft of millions of dollars of prizes.
 Following extensive motion practice that eliminated all but one of the plaintiff's causes of action, the case was favorably settled for a fraction of the alleged damages.

 - Represented a death row inmate in habeas corpus proceedings.
 The writ was granted by the United States District Court for the Central District of California following an evidentiary hearing to evaluate the credibility of witnesses testifying on behalf of the petitioner.

 - Represented several corporations in actions alleging unfair business practices, including in a matter that resulted in a published California appellate decision that interpreted the limitations imposed by Proposition 64.
 That matter was dismissed due to the plaintiff's failure to allege that she had suffered "injury in fact."

 - Served as lead counsel in three jury trials on behalf of the Los Angeles County District Attorney's Office, Compton Branch, as part of the Trial Advocacy Project.